 - Talk to locals and describe your interactions with them

-- Use conversational language; avoid marketing jargon and guidebook speak
+- Use a conversational tone and avoid fancy/big words, marketing jargon, and guidebook speak

-- Begin with an intrigue, something going wrong, a compelling or captivating moment
+- Begin with an intrigue, something going wrong, or a compelling or captivating moment

-- End with a resolution, a moral, a message, a revelation
+- End with a resolution, a moral, a message, or a revelation

 Do you have any other tips on how to write a better travelogue?